khatchad/vimrc/sources_non_forked/vim-nightfly-guicolors/README.md

 ![nightfly](https://raw.githubusercontent.com/bluz71/misc-binaries/master/headings/nightfly.png)
 ==========

-_nightfly_ is a dark GUI colorscheme for Vim & Neovim.
+_nightfly_ is a dark midnight theme for classic Vim & modern Neovim.

+This theme uses a hybrid implementation style; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.

-:point_right: I maintain another dark Vim theme named [moonfly](https://github.com/bluz71/vim-moonfly-colors) which may be of interest.
+:point_right: I maintain another dark theme named [moonfly](https://github.com/bluz71/vim-moonfly-colors) which may be of interest.